MyKo101/Thesis/thesis.knit.md

 We have assumed a proportional hazards relationship between the predictors and probability of survival, which is considered by some to be a strong assumption to make, however we acknowledge this limitation, and the authors believe that it is mitigated by the flexibility that the assumption permits.
 In addition to the general PH assumption, the R-P model requires the assumption that the log cumulative hazard function follows a cubic spline, (however this is a much weaker assumption [@royston_flexible_2002]), which is modelled as part of the regression.
 We did not assess the viability of these models as it was believed this assumption to make our results more understandable.

-Compared to the ~~raw~~<mark>apparent</mark> internal validation, the model performance during the external validation was worse for all metrics.
+Compared to the apparent internal validation, the model performance during the external validation was worse for all metrics.
 However, once adjusted for optimism, the results were much more cohesive which implies that the model is highly transportable to a new population without much alterations being required.
 Due to the differences in the healthcare systems of England and Scotland, it can be appreciated that despite the populations being similar, their care would be different enough to emphasise a larger difference between our populations than that shown in our (relatively homogeneous) populations.

-~~Although not directly assessing causality in regards to state-transitions, our Three-State model can be used by clinicians to either expedite or delay transition of a patient onto RRT, if it is believed that this would be beneficial.
-Alternatively, the Five-State Model can be interpreted to provide information regarding *which* treatment might be benficial for a patient.~~

 Our paper has clearly demonstrated the accuracy of such a model.
 However, further research would be needed to establish the effectiveness and efficacy of its use in clinical practice [@moons_prognosis_2009-1] by comparing it to standard care and establishing whether the use of our model improves patient outcomes.